Raff Law

-Rafferty “Raff” Law (born 1996) is an English model, musician and actor.
+Rafferty "Raff" Jellicoe Frost Law (born 6 October 1996) is an English actor.

 Early life

 Law attended Bedales School in Hampshire.
 He appeared in his first play aged five or six in a school production of Pinocchio.
 He also played Long John Silver in a production of Treasure Island.

 Career

 Music

 Law was in the band Outer Stella Overdrive with Kelvin Bueno, who was introduced to him by his sister Iris as “they had such similar taste in music”.
 The band expanded to include keyboardist Amin El Makkawi, and drummer Ruby Albarn, nephew of Damon Albarn.
 The band released their debut single State Your Name, in 2018.
 Law and Bueno would share lyric writing duties.
-The band The released their debut EP Clout & Self Doubt in 2021.
+They released their debut EP Clout & Self Doubt in 2021.

 Model

 Law walked for DKNY in 2014 whilst still a teenager.
 His first magazine cover was in 2016 for L’Officiel Hommes Netherlands.
 Law walked for Dolce and Gabbana during Milan Fashion Week.
-He has also worked with the likes of Missoma, Valentino, Mulberry and Brioni.
+He has also worked with the likes of Missoma, Valentino, Mulberry, and Brioni.